CarGurus Header

 8.3of 10overall

-• You prefer a more compact SUV with a unique design and vibrant color options.
+• You prefer a compact SUV with a unique design and vibrant color options.

-• You value a comfortable and quiet ride with good handling for daily commuting.
+• You value a comfortable ride with practical regenerative braking options.

 Shop Now

-• You desire a distinctive retro-inspired design with modern technology and improved functionality.
+• You need a spacious interior with modern technology and off-road capabilities.

 CarGurus logo